TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-5.md

 Now that we have solve $\vec{w}^+$ and $b^+$, for the optimal margin classifier optimization problem $(1)$.
 Now we want to predict a new example $\vec{x}^{\prime}$.

-So the optimal desicion boundary or the optimal hyper plane we get is:
+So the optimal decision boundary or the optimal hyper plane we get is:

 $$\vec{w}^+\cdot\vec{x}+b^+=0$$